Italian Flat Tax for new residents

 In addition, there are:

-- a 0.20% rate tax on the value of some financial assets wherever located;
+- a 0.20% tax rate on the value of some financial assets wherever located;

-According to the flat tax system, the new resident taxpayer can opt for the yearly payment of € 200.000 instead of the ordinary taxation explained above.
+Under the flat tax system, the new resident taxpayer can opt for an annual payment of €300,000 instead of the ordinary taxation described above.

 The “Cherry Picking” principle